 Spacesuits As A Commercial Service

-As it does now with SpaceX, Rocket Lab and United Launch Alliance with launch services, NASA plans to use a commercial services contract for development of the new spacesuit, and later, NASA will purchases moonwalking services using the suit from Axiom Space.
+As it does now with SpaceX, Rocket Lab and United Launch Alliance with launch services, NASA plans to use a commercial services contract for development of the new spacesuit, and later, NASA will purchase moonwalking EVA suit services from Axiom Space.
 Axiom Space is also free to sell suits and/or services to other organizations who may need them in the future.
 This model presents a ready-made solution for the EVA portion of a private initiative in Low Earth Orbit or even the lunar surface.
+Or one day, Mars.

 “NASA’s partnership with Axiom is critical to landing astronauts on the Moon and continuing American leadership in space.
 Building on NASA’s years of research and expertise, Axiom’s next generation spacesuits will not only enable the first woman to walk on the Moon, but they will also open opportunities for more people to explore and conduct science on the Moon than ever before,” said NASA Administrator Bill Nelson.
 “Our partnership is investing in America, supporting America’s workers, and demonstrating another example of America’s technical ingenuity that will position NASA and the commercial space sector to compete – and win – in the 21st century.”